Financial Aid Terms and Conditions

 If you prefer to purchase books off-campus, you may stop by the Cashier's Office to request an Advance Book Disbursement.
 The request must be made before the bookstore charge period begins.
 The specific dates to request a book check for each semester are as follows:

 |FULL TERM & 10 WEEK

 |June 7 & 10

 Any non-covered amounts must be paid by the end of the fee payment period.

-All financial aid you are eligible for, with the exception of a federal work Study award, will be credited to your student account.
+All financial aid you are eligible for, with the exception of a Federal Work-Study award, will be credited to your student account.
 Once this process has been completed, the Finance Office is responsible for disbursing your credit balance funds (balance after all charges on your student account has been paid) to you.
-Refunds are processed using BankMobile.
-For more information about BankMobile, visit this link: https://bankmobiledisbursements.com/student-experience/.
+Refunds are processed using BankMobile Disbursements, a technology solution, powered by BMTX, Inc. For more information about BankMobile Disbursements, visit this link: https://bankmobiledisbursements.com/refundchoicessso/.
 Credit balance disbursements are processed approximately 30 days after the beginning of each term.
-Click to view our institution's contract with BankMobile, a Division of Customer Bank.
+Click to view our third party servicer contract for refund management.

 If at any time you completely withdraw during a term, you may be required to repay all or a portion of funds received and/or credited to your account.
 If you owe a repayment to a federal program or are in default on a federal student loan, you are ineligible to receive federal and state assistance.
 If you have a delinquent or outstanding debt owed to MTC, you will not be able to register, request an academic transcript, or graduate until the obligation to MTC is met.

 All approved loans will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.